 The Low Impact Development Design Manual has been prepared to aid developers, development design professionals, contractors, property managers, and City review and administrative personnel to implement successful Low Impact Development (LID) projects within the City of Ormond Beach.

 In 2009, under the direction of Planning Director Richard P. Goss, planning staff drafted a Form Based Code to address issues in the downtown.
-That regulatory approach would implement the formerly adopted Downtown Master Plan by focusing on form rather than use.
+That regulatory approach would implement the adopted Downtown Master Plan by focusing on form rather than use.